 Federico Visi | Short Bio

-Researcher, composer and performer, he carried out his doctoral research at the Interdisciplinary Centre for Computer Music Research (ICCMR), Plymouth University, UK.
+Researcher, composer and performer, he carried out his doctoral research at the Interdisciplinary Centre for Computer Music Research (ICCMR), University of Plymouth, UK.
 In 2017 he was awarded a PhD for his thesis “Methods and Technologies for the Analysis and Interactive Use of Body Movements in Instrumental Music Performance.”
-His research interests include music-related body movement, music cognition, motion-sensing technologies, machine learning, artificial intelligence, human-computer interaction, and interactive music systems.
-He has presented his research output at several international conferences and has composed music for ensembles, films, dance, theatre, and installations.
-During his doctorate, he was awarded grants to conduct collaborative research projects at UCLA and NYU.
-His work as a performer focuses on motion and presence of the musician’s body and on the concept of liveness in electronic music performance.
+His research interests include gesture in music, motion-sensing technologies, machine learning, and embodied interaction.
+He has presented his research at several international conferences and has composed music for ensembles, film, dance, theatre, and installations.
+He was awarded grants to conduct collaborative research projects and workshops at several international universities including UCLA, NYU, UFRGS.
+His work as a performer is centred on the musician’s body and the use of movement and physiological signals in electronic music.